malfattti/garden/Nation-state, transnationalism, and language.md

 		- this does not mean that essentialist views on language dissappear, they are in fact used by the transnational corporations to rationalize aspects of multinational/multicultural work
 		- although multiculturality in the workforce is seen as a resource, not all forms of difference are equally valued
 		- employees from particular nation states as seen as having appropriate language skills for the workplace, while others are pressured to conform to this ideal
+		- cultural difference is treated as ahistorical and essential